d-podkorytov/syslogsc/README.md

 # DESCRIPTION

 It starts as a holiday project, the main principles to be:
-*) Simple (The size of source code of syslogs3.c is 2K byte and two tiny shell scripts run3.sh and wc.sh )
+1. Simple (The size of source code of syslogs3.c is 2K byte and two tiny shell scripts run3.sh and wc.sh );

-*) Robast
+2. Robast;
-*) Fault tolerance and automatic restarts it case of core dump's (If it fails it'll be restarted by timer)
+3. Fault tolerance and automatic restarts it case of core dump's (If it fails it'll be restarted by timer);

-*) Upgrade versions of service on fly, different version of syslogs may share UDP port, so just start new version of this syslog and then do tests and stops old
+4. Upgrade versions of service on fly, different version of syslogs may share UDP port, so just start new version of this syslog and then do tests and stops old;

-*) Soft adaptation and zero configuration for different types of incoming syslog messages It just parse syslog header "<N>" for N and write messages to related file /var/log/N-syslogs.log
+5. Soft adaptation and zero configuration for different types of incoming syslog messages It just parse syslog header "<N>" for N and write messages to related file /var/log/N-syslogs.log.

 Syslogsc is the simpleist syslog daemons set and command line client with supervisors inside.